t-arpin/ColoredQrCodes/README.md

 # ColoredQrCodes

-Nomral qrcodes are boring so ima add colors cuz why not
+Normal qrcodes are boring so ima add colors cuz why not